apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Initializr.md

 functionality will be worked out in future releases.</p></div>

-CAS Initializr is used internally by the CAS project itself in a very *Eat What Your Kill* type of way to dynamically generate overlay projects.
+CAS Initializr is used internally by the CAS project itself in a very *Eat What You Kill* type of way to dynamically generate overlay projects.
 These generated projects are used as CAS base Docker images published to Docker Hub, and as a baseline for browser/UI tests run by the CAS CI for each relevant feature.